 Consensual vs. Statutory Liens

-UCC liens are different in a number of ways from tax and judgement liens.
+UCC liens are different in a number of ways from tax liens.
 To start, UCC liens are consensual liens.
-Tax and judgement liens are non-consensual statutory liens.
+Tax liens are non-consensual statutory liens.
 A consensual lien is contractual.
 In other words, the parties come to an agreement, a contract (security agreement) is signed, the lien is created and then filed for the purpose of perfection and priority.
-Statutory liens, which often include, but are not limited to, federal tax liens, state tax liens and judgement liens, occur by operation of law.
+Statutory liens, which often include, but are not limited to, federal tax liens, state tax liens and judgment liens, occur by operation of law.
 Statutory liens arise without permission or consent by the debtor.
 There is no “handshake” agreeing to the lien by all parties.
-As an example, often, when an individual or entity fails to pay taxes, a lien is filed in the public record.
-The lien is created automatically by operation of law, and filed with the appropriate jurisdiction(s) without further action or permission from the debtor.
+For instance, when an individual or entity fails to pay taxes, the IRS or a state or local taxing authority files a lien in the public record, typically at the state level (office of the Secretary of State or similar office) or the local county level (County Recorder or similar office) or at both.
+The tax lien is created automatically without action or permission from the debtor.
+Statutory liens, such as tax liens, almost always take priority over consensual liens.

 UCCs and Tax Liens Are Often, But Not Always, on the Same Index

-Financing statements and tax liens are often on the same state and/or local index but not always.
+Financing statements and tax liens are often on the same state and/or local index, but not always.
 Therefore, when you search for one lien type you will often find other types, too.
-But there are three important points to keep in mind:
+But there are two important points to keep in mind:

-1. Article 9 of the UCC governs secured transactions but NOT statutory liens even though often, but not always, tax liens appear on the same searchable index as UCCs.
+- Article 9 of the UCC governs secured transactions but NOT statutory liens even though often, but not always, tax liens appear on the same searchable index as UCCs.
 UCCs are generally filed and searched based on the state of formation of an entity or the primary residence of an individual.
 Statutory liens follow different laws and are NOT filed or searched based on the state in which the debtor was formed.
 Therefore, if you are searching on a corporation formed in Delaware whose chief executive office is located in California, at a minimum, two due diligence searches are necessary.
 One search with the Delaware Secretary of State to uncover all UCC financing statements and a second search with the California Secretary of State where the chief executive office is located to determine if any statutory liens are on file in California.
 Federal tax liens against a Delaware entity whose principal place of business is located in California would not be found on the Delaware index where the UCCs are located even though Delaware also maintains federal tax liens on the same index as UCC financing statements.
+Moreover, UCC Article 9’s strict rules for the legal sufficiency of debtor names on financing statements are not applicable to tax liens.
+The taxing authority has more “wiggle room” regarding the accuracy of a debtor name and searchers must be aware of this and search name variations in addition to a debtor’s true legal name.

 Due diligence searching requires a clear understanding of where to search and which liens need to be discovered.
-Simply because tax liens are on the same index as UCCs is not a good indicator of whether you will find ALL of the effective liens your due diligence project requires.
+Simply because tax liens are on the same index as UCCs does not guarantee that you will find ALL the effective liens that due diligence warrants.

 So, while UCC liens and tax liens go together like wine and cheese, keep in mind that not all wines go with all cheeses!